 We finished eating and started to walk back to the campus.

 “We have some time to kill before the varsity game starts,” Heather said.
-“Brayden, if you and your dad are interested, Wilson High’s having an open house this evening before the game.
+“Brayden, if you and your dad are interested, Wilson High’s having an open house this evening before the varsity game.
 We can take you on a guided tour.
 With me as your tour guide you’ll find out more about Wilson High than you ever knew or probably would ever want to know.”
+She grinned.

 Heather was right when she said we’d find our more about Wilson High than we ever knew.
 I saw some things on the tour that I hadn’t known about and was glad to learn about.
 Like the auto shop and the industrial arts building with the metal and wood shops and the drafting and design classrooms.
-We walked through the art classrooms, including the ceramics studio with the kiln, a big oven where students had their pottery and ceramics fired, and the art gallery.
+We walked through the art classrooms, including the ceramics studio with a kiln, a big oven where students have their pottery and ceramics fired, and the art gallery.
 That a high school would have an art gallery amazed me.
 It had student art, most from prior years, some from this year.
 We also saw some paintings and ceramics done by teachers.
 We saw the science labs and saw some demonstrations.
 I’d seen the biology lab since I was taking biology, but I hadn’t seen the chemistry, physics, botany, and geology labs.
 I decided that physics and chemistry classes would be interesting.
 I’d be taking them in my sophomore and junior years.
 We saw the computer labs.
 Todd was taking Computer Technology second period, but I’d never seen the computer labs.
 I decided that I should take Computer Technology next year.

 Suddenly I realized that I wouldn’t be taking any of those classes in my sophomore and junior years.
 I’d be attending Davis High School, not Wilson High.
 All of a sudden I lost interest in the campus tour.